aliyun/openapi-sdk-php/README.md

 ![AlibabaCloud](https://aliyunsdk-pages.alicdn.com/icons/AlibabaCloud.svg)

-Alibaba Cloud SDK for PHP is a development kit that supports quick access to products, dependency on [Alibaba Cloud Client for PHP][client].
+The Alibaba Cloud V1.0 SDK will soon enter the Basic Security Maintenance phase and is no longer recommended for use.
+It is suggested to use the V2.0 SDK instead.

 ## Release Notes